 A typical alternate day fast plan starts in the evening with one 24-hour period of feasting followed by one day of fasting.
 An excellent example of these research studies is this one published by the Blue Zones.
 Weekly intermittent fasting is similar.
 However, fasting only occurs for 24 hours once weekly.

-We have only experimented with daily intermittent fasting.
-In our opinion, it’s much easier to form a routine around.
-Although you’d likely experience similar benefits, this intermittent fasting how to article is only for those of you starting daily intermittent fasting.
+We have done daily intermittent fasting and extended fasting (3 days).
+In our opinion, it’s much easier to form a routine around 16/8 plan.
+Therefore, this intermittent fasting how to article is for those of you starting daily intermittent fasting.

-So, what are the daily intermittent fasting rules?
+So, what are the rules for a daily intermittent fasting plan?

 Intermittent Fasting Rules